V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nguya : telescope, bezel, scope, compass / porcupine

-– nguzi : insult, affront, outrage, contempt, slander, insolent and mean words / sewing thread
+– nguzi : insult, affront, slander, insolent and mean words / sewing thread

 – ngwa : mother, woman, female / maternal kinship